Nexmo/station/_partials/stitch/guides/1-simple-conversation/ios.md

 After the user logs in, they'll press the "Chat" button which will take them to the ChatViewController and let them begin chatting in the conversation we've already created.

-### 1.6 Navigate to ChatViewController
+### 2.5 Navigate to ChatViewController

-As we mentioned above, creating a conversation results from a call to the the `new()` method.
-In the absence of a server we’ll 'simulate' the creation of a conversation within the app when the user clicks the chatBtn.
+As we mentioned above, creating a conversation results from a call to the the new() method.
+In the absence of a server we’ll ‘simulate’ the creation of a conversation within the app when the user clicks the chatBtn.

 When we construct the segue for `ChatViewController`, we pass the first conversation so that the new controller.
-Remember that the `CONVERSATION_ID` comes from the id generated in [the first quickstart](/stitch/in-app-messaging/guides/1-simple-conversation?platform=ios).
+Remember that the `CONVERSATION_ID` comes from the id generated in step 1.2.

 ```swift
     // prepare(for segue:)